Guard Critical Products and Processes

-Increasingly businesses and healthcare organizations are using temperature monitoring systems to safeguard their products and satisfy regulatory demands.
-You may know that you need a monitoring and/or alarming system but aren’t sure how to purchase or use one.
-To complicate matters this technology comes in the form of many different models with different features.
-Whether you’re a purchasing agent or you’re going to be the end user, you can ensure that you’re getting the right system by learning a bit about the most important parts to focus on.
-At CAS DataLoggers we’ve put together this basic tutorial covering the 6 parts to a typical Temperature Monitoring System so you can choose which is best for your application.
+In the last few years, it’s become increasingly common for hospitals, clinics, healthcare, and life science organizations and other business to use an electronic temperature monitoring system to safeguard their products and satisfy regulatory demands.
+You may know that you need a monitoring system possibly with alarming capabilities but aren’t sure how to select the best one to meet your needs.
+To complicate matters, there are literally dozens of different types of temperature monitoring systems with different features and a wide range of prices.
+Whether you’re tasked with recommending what to buy, a purchasing agent or the ultimate end user, you can ensure that you’re getting the right system by learning a bit about the most important parts to focus on.
+At CAS DataLoggers we’ve put together this basic tutorial covering the 6 parts to a typical Temperature Monitoring System to help you know what to look for.

 Consider each of these six factors when specifying/selecting a temperature monitoring system:

-- Temperature Probe or Sensor — The specific probe type will affect the measurement accuracy and the suitable temperature range.
+- Temperature Probe or Sensor — The type of temperature probe type will affect the measurement accuracy and the temperature measurement range.
 Common sensor types include:

-- Thermal buffer—A buffer helps smooth rapid temperature fluctuations at the sensor due to compressor cycling, door opening, loading/removing products:
+- Thermal Buffer—A thermal buffer helps smooth rapid temperature fluctuations at the sensor due to compressor cycling, door opening, or loading/removing products.
+Thermal buffers come in the form of:

 - Nylon block

-- Measurement device—Connects to the probe to measure and record the temperature:
+- Temperature Measurement Device—The heart of the system, it connects to the probe to measure and possibly record the temperature.
+There are many kinds of these:

 - Internal memory